 If you have configured your Windows system to allow only smart card logon, and you need to troubleshoot some Smart Card logon problems which your computer users may be facing, then you need to change this setting, and allow Password Logon, so that you can get in an troubleshoot the issue.
-Smart Cards are a portable, secure and a tamper-proof way to provide security solutions for tasks such as client authentication, logging on to domains, code signing, and securing e-mail.
-You can use smart cards to also log on to your Windows 7 / 8 computers.
+Smart Cards are a portable, secure, and tamper-proof way to provide security solutions for tasks such as client authentication, logging on to domains, code signing, and securing e-mail.
+You can use smart cards to also log on to your Windows 10/8/7 computers.

 In some scenarios, after installing or upgrading to Windows 7 or Windows 8, Smart Card Plug and Play detection may not work as expected, and a user or local administrator may need to find and resolve problems that prevent Smart Card Plug and Play detection on Windows from functioning correctly.
-In such condition, we need to allow password logons too, by disabling the settings that are enforcing for Smart Card logon.
-In this tutorial I’ll show you how this can be done.
+In such conditions, we need to allow password logins too, by disabling the settings that are enforcing for Smart Card logon.
+In this tutorial, I’ll show you how this can be done.

 Change Smart Card Logon to Password Logon

-1. First of all log in to Windows in Safe mode, this can be achieved by pressing F8 key while the computer is booting.
+1. First of all log in to Windows in Safe mode, this can be achieved by pressing the F8 key while the computer is booting.